 MDiv Equivalency: The Association of Theological Schools (ATS) requires an MDiv degree or its educational equivalent for admission to a doctor-of-ministry program.
 In most circumstances, an applicant will hold an MDiv degree.
 A student may be admitted to one of McCormick’s doctor-of-ministry programs without an MDiv degree by meeting the following requirements in order to establish MDiv-equivalency:

 "I'm not the same person I was when I started the D.Min. program a year ago, because I have been stretched to view my surroundings with complexity and multiculturally.
 I feel I am evolving, growing and changing to be the leader in Christ's church fulfilling a continual call."
-The Reverend Sara Thiessen, Zwingli United Church of Christ, Belleville, WI.
+The Reverend Sara Rabe, Zwingli United Church of Christ, Paoli, WI.

 McCormick welcomes international students to the Ecumenical Doctor of Ministry Program.
 Prospective International Students are encouraged to carefully study the curricula and the admissions requirements for the program prior to submitting an application.